-- They require minimal maintenance and are easy to care for
+- Requires minimal maintenance and are easy to care for.

-- They are fragile and need to be handled with care
+- Deer Heads are fragile and need to be handled with care.

-- They usually bond to one person in the family
+- They usually bond with one person in the family.

-Chihuahua’s are the world’s smallest dog, so special care and attention need to be taken when owning these very tiny dogs.
+Chihuahuas are the world’s smallest dog breed, so special care and attention need to be taken when owning these very tiny dogs.

 - Chihuahuas also used to be gifted in bouquets of flowers.
 How bizarre is that?